Faroe Islands and the European Union: Euro adoption

-The Faroe Islands utilize a special version of the Danish krone notes that have been printed with text in the Faroese language.
+The Faroe Islands have as their currency the Faroese króna, a special version of the Danish krone that has been printed and minted with text in the Faroese language.
 It is not a separate currency and can be exchanged 1:1 with the Danish version.
 Monetary policy is controlled by the Danish Central Bank.
 If Denmark does adopt the euro, separate referendums would be required in the Faroe Islands and Greenland to decide whether they should follow suit.
 Both territories have voted not to be a part of the EU in the past, and their populations will not participate in the Danish euro referendum.
 On 5 November 2009 the Faroese Parliament approved a proposal to investigate the possibility for euro adoption, including an evaluation of the legal and economic impact of adopting the euro ahead of Denmark.

 EU membership

-There are politicians, mainly in the right-wing Union Party (Sambandsflokkurin), led by their chairman Kaj Leo Johannesen, who would like to see the Faroes as a member of the EU.
-However, the chairman of the left-wing Republic (Tjóðveldi), Høgni Hoydal, has expressed concerns that if the Faroes were to join the EU as is, they might vanish inside the EU, sharing this with the situation of the Shetland Islands and Åland today, and wants the local government to solve the political situation between the Faroes and Denmark first.
+There are politicians, mainly in the centre-right Union Party (Sambandsflokkurin), led by their chairman Kaj Leo Johannesen, who would like to see the Faroes as a member of the EU.
+However, the chairman of the left-wing Republic (Tjóðveldi), Høgni Hoydal, has expressed concerns that if the Faroes were to join the EU as is, they might vanish inside the EU, comparing this to the situation of Åland today, and wants the local government to solve the political situation between the Faroes and Denmark first.

 A major concern is also fishing, which accounts for 90 percent of Faroese exports.
 As such a large part of their economy, the islands do not want decisions on it being made so far away as they would have so little say in the EU due to their small population.
 As an EU member, according to the Common Fisheries Policy they would have to give away large fish quotas in their own waters to other EU countries.